michhar/computer-vision-tricks/README.md

 ## Helper scripts

-To explore interactively upper and lower values for the HSV values (the color range) to be used in the main script, the app/tool `color_thresholder.py` may be used on an image (check the script to change input image).
+To explore interactively upper and lower values for the HSV values (the hue, saturation and vibrance, HSV, color space), the app/tool `color_thresholder.py` may be used on an image (check the script to set the input image).

-To determine upper and lower values for colors using RGB values, the `find_hsv_ranges.py` will provide this (check the script for input RGB values).
+To determine upper and lower values for colors using RGB values, the `find_hsv_ranges.py` will provide this (check the script to set input RGB values).

+To explore HSV masks and image results try out `explore_hsv_masks.py` (check the script to set the input image - right now it's set for two red ranges).